Oblique aerial view of San Andreas Fault (between white arrows) in southeastern Coachella Valley, near Red Canyon; view to the west.

 On the west side of the fault sits most of California's population, riding the Pacific Plate northwest while the rest of North America inches south.
 The Pacific Plate is moving to the northwest at 3 inches (8 centimeters) each year, and the North American Plate is heading south at about 1 inch (2.3 cm) per year.

 Researchers have measured identical rocks offset by 150 miles (241 kilometers) across either side of the fault.
 For example, the volcanic rocks in Pinnacles National Park south of Monterey match volcanic rocks in Los Angeles County (called the Neenach volcanics).
-Geologists think the total amount of displacement along the fault is at least 350 miles (563 km).
+Geologists think the total amount of displacement along the fault is at least 350 miles (563 km) since it formed.

 NorCal vs. SoCal